gurneet4/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# Data warehouse and analytics project
-Building a modern data warehouse with SQL server which includes ETL processes, data modelling, and analytics.
+Welcome to the **Data Warehourse and analytics project** This project demonstrates a comprehensive data warehousing and analytics solution, from building warehouse to generating actionable insights.
+Desgined asa a portfolio project highlights industry best practices in data engineering and analytics.